NullQuasar/Task-Manager/README.md

 # Database and enviroment variables

 This project works with mongodb, you will need to download [MongoDB commnity edition](https://www.mongodb.com/try/download/community)<br/>
 This app requires you to configure some enviroment variables with the required data.
-Follow the process below.
+Follow the instructions below.

 1. Go to the src/ folder
 2. Create a new file named `.env`